CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2023-01-14-Augmentation-of-documents-for-neural-networks-training.md

 ---
 title: Augmentation of documents for neural networks training
+description: 'Augmentation of documents for neural networks training.'
 published: true
 date: 2023-01-14
 layout: post
 ---
 ## Why augmentation of documents

 In training deep learning models it is often useful to perform data augmentation.